Fluxonium as a control qubit for bosonic quantum information: Outlook

 In contrast, the fluxonium can realize a wider range of $\chi$ and $K$, and we can find parameters that result in a vanishing $K$ with a large $\chi$ while maintaining low hybridization.
 To illustrate this, we found an example circuit through numerical optimization that achieves this goal.
 The simulated $K$ for the example fluxonium is plotted in \Cref{fig_5}(b) as a function of $\Delta$.
 Notably, when $K$ passes through zero, overlap between dressed and bare states (also plotted in \ref{fig_5}(b)) stays close to 1.
-To further illustrate that fluxonium can achieve a broader range of $\chi$ and $K$ values compared with the transmon, we have plotted the ideal fluxonium and our measured fluxonium devices in Fig. ~\ref{fig_5}(c).
+To further illustrate that fluxonium can achieve a broader range of $\chi$ and $K$ values compared with the transmon, we contrast our example circuit (marked with a blue star) with the transmon case in~\Cref{fig_5}(c).
 We see that our predicted large $\chi/K$ ratio fluxonium clearly falls outside of the transmon bound.

-The combination of long coherence times, large anharmonicity, and minimal-induced cavity self-nonlinearity makes the fluxonium a beneficial pathway for realizing high-performance bosonic quantum computation.
+We conclude that the fluxonium is a beneficial pathway for bosonic quantum computation.
+In combination with long coherence times, its large anharmonicity and potential for negligible self-nonlinearity induced to the cavity make it a compelling choice for a high-performance control qubit with minimal detrimental side effects.
+More broadly, our work demonstrates that the freedom of design available in superconducting artificial atoms provides unique opportunities for tailoring qubit-photon interactions that are not accessible in traditional cavity QED.